cltl/ma-communicative-robots/data/README.md

 # Multimodal Interaction Data Representation (MIDR)

+We are proposing a generic and simple structure for representing multimodal interaction data.
+This data can be recorded from human-human, human-agent and agent-agent interactions, where agents can be robots or virtual agents.

+Our motivation for doing this is that it can be used to hold, combine and share data across many different experiments and allows to compare these.

+This README explains the data folder in this repository that illustrates how to structure data for training and testing systems.
+In the *representation* module, we provide the python classes that represent the data elements.
+In the future, we will also release public data sets used in other experiments converted to our proposed format.

 This data folder contains test data for multimodal interaction systems with robots and virtual agents.
 This data can be rendered by interacting systems that record the interaction and it can be annotated with interpretations (by people and/or systems).

 The data consists of a series of folders, each folder representing a single scenario with multimodal data files and JSON files that contain meta data on the data files and annotations of units within the multimodal data.

 ## Scenario structure

 Each scenario contains data files for 4 possible modalities and a single corresponding JSON file that contains the meta data and the annotations for all units in that modality.
 Furthermore, there is a separate JSON file with the meta data on the complete scenario.
 This JSON file has the same name as the folder name of the scenario.

 Assume our scenario folder has the name "my-first-scenario".
 This is how the data structure could look like: